farrelleoin93/milestone-3-seed-shelf/README.md

 - an add seed page so that users can add their own information on how to grow a seed.
 - a profile page that allows users to edit or delete the seeds that they have added.
 - registration, log in and log out pages.
-- a working contact us form so that the users can ask questions and give feedback about the website.
 - links to social network platforms.

 Features that will be added in the future are: